flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/thrust-elev-trim.md

 ### Automatic Thrust Control

 In autothrust mode (A/THR function active), the FMGC computes the thrust.
-Thrust is limited the thrust lever position (except when in alpha-floor mode).
+Thrust is limited to the thrust lever position (except when in alpha-floor mode).

 ### PITCH TRIM wheel